 Organisation of the School

-The school is organised into five classes.
+The school is organised into seven classes.

 - Class R is for Year R (4 - 5 year olds)